Detecting high-dimensional entanglement by randomized product projections

 The basic idea of our algorithm is that we treat the fidelity $F(\vr)$ as an unknown mean of a population.
-After sampling random unitaries and orthogonal transformations, we estimate the confidence interval of the unknown mean by using statistical methods~\cite{montgomery2010applied}.
+After sampling random unitaries and orthogonal matrices, we estimate the confidence interval of the unknown mean by using statistical methods~\cite{montgomery2010applied}.
 We have several remarks on the algorithm.
-On the one hand, confidence intervals are random quantities varying from sample to sample.
+First, confidence intervals are random quantities varying from sample to sample.
 Whether the constructed confidence interval covers the true fidelity $F(\vr)$ or not depends on the CL.
-A CL $\alpha$ implies that we have $\alpha\times100\%$ confidence that $F(\vr)$ is between $[F_{\mathrm{lb}},F_{\mathrm{ub}}]$.
+A CL $\alpha$ implies that $\alpha\times100\%$ confidence intervals contain $F(\vr)$ by repeated sampling.
 On the other hand, a trade-off exists between the CL and the estimated precision of the $\mathrm{SN}$.
 A higher CL induces a wider confidence interval of the fidelity $F(\vr)$, thus corresponding to a smaller lower bound of the $\mathrm{SN}$ for a fixed $N$.
-In the scenario of estimating the $\mathrm{SN}$, the higher CL is desired since we require to ensure that the obtained confidence interval covers the fidelity $F_{\mathrm{lb}}$.
+For estimating the $\mathrm{SN}$, a higher CL is desired since we need to ensure that the obtained confidence interval covers the fidelity $F_{\mathrm{lb}}$ with greater certainty.

-Moreover, when the number of samples is sufficiently large such as $N\geq30$, the algorithm is valid based on the central limit theorem~\cite{rosenblatt1956central,bellhouse2001central}.
-For the small sample size, using the $t$-distribution to construct a confidence interval assumes the unknown population to be normal.
-However, the $t$ distribution-based confidence interval is relatively robust to this assumption~\cite{montgomery2010applied,wang2001confidence}.
-As shown in the next section, it works well for estimating the lower bound of the $\mathrm{SN}$.
-In Appendix~\ref{AppendixB}, we present an enhanced algorithm based on Bootstrap resample technique~\cite{efron1992bootstrap,efron1982jackknife,efron1994introduction} to estimate the confidence interval of $F(\vr)$.
-The enhanced algorithm does not require that the population distribution be normal or that sample sizes be large.
+Moreover, when the number of samples is sufficiently large (often empirically taken as $N\geq30$), the algorithm is valid based on the central limit theorem~\cite{montgomery2010applied}.
+For the small sample size, using the $t$-distribution to construct a confidence interval assumes that the unknown population is normal.
+However, the $t$ distribution-based confidence interval is relatively robust to this assumption~\cite{montgomery2010applied}.
+See examples in Appendix~\ref{AppendixD}.

-\textit{Entanglement with depolarizing noise.}---To test the $\mathrm{SN}$ estimation algorithm, we suppose that the device produces the maximally entangled state $|\phi_d^{+}\rangle$ but under the depolarizing noise~\cite{nielsen2010quantum},
+\textit{Entanglement with depolarizing noise}---To test the $\mathrm{SN}$ estimation algorithm, we suppose that the device produces the maximally entangled state $|\phi_d^{+}\rangle$ but under the depolarizing noise~\cite{nielsen2010quantum},

 where the parameter $v\in[0,1]$.
 The fidelities of the state $\vr_{\mathrm{iso}}^{v}$ is $F(\vr_{\mathrm{iso}}^{v})=v+(1-v)/d^2$ and its Schmidt number is at least $\mu+1$ if and only if $v>(\mu d-1)/(d^2-1)$~\cite{terhal2000schmidt}.